pkrafft/authenticity/README.md

 * 2025 April 9
   * Jean Baudrillard (1981) Simulacra and Simulation
+  * Provenance: How a Con Man and a Forger Rewrote the History of Modern Art by Laney Salisbury and Aly Sujo (2010)
 * 2025 May 7
   * Pierre Bourdieu (1993) The Field of Cultural Production
 * 2025 June 25